48 Hours in Bozeman, MT: Fun Things to Do

 Bozeman Day 2

-Rise for a cowboy breakfast at the Western Cafe before heading out for fun local shopping, all on Main Street (tea lovers: stop at Steep Mountain Tea for a to-go drink).
+Rise for a cowboy breakfast at the classic Western Cafe before heading out for fun local shopping, all on Main Street (tea lovers: stop at Steep Mountain Tea for an excellent selection of loose-leaf options).

 Other great breakfast spots: JAM!, The Nova Cafe, Cateye Cafe